2026 AR-BIC: Transformative Technologies: Paving the Way for a Brighter Future

 Generative AI for Drug Safety and Toxicology

 AI encompasses two main application categories: predictive and generative.
 Predictive algorithms utilize existing data to forecast future outcomes, whereas generative algorithms generate new data through AI-driven learning.
 Generative Artificial Intelligence (AI), exemplified by technologies like ChatGPT, has captured public attention with its vast potential across various fields.
 The wide range of Generative AI (GenAI) approaches offers unprecedented opportunities for enhancing strategies to predict toxicity.
 This session will showcase examples from FDA/NCTR projects in GenAI using the wide range of GenAI approaches to evaluate drug safety and toxicology.
-The topics will include:

-- Using LLMs for toxicity classification
+1. Using LLMs for toxicity classification;

-- Developing knowledge-based prediction with GenAI
+3. Developing knowledge-based prediction with GenAI;

 Co-Chairs

-Weida Tong and Leihong Wu, Division of Bioinformatics and Biostatistics, FDA/NCTR
+Division of Bioinformatics and Biostatistics, FDA/NCTR

 Presenters

-Leihong Wu, Division of Bioinformatics and Biostatistics, FDA/NCTR
+Division of Bioinformatics and Biostatistics, FDA/NCTR

-Adverse Event (AE) classification with GenAI
+Adverse Event (AE) Classification with GenAI

-Ting Li Division of Bioinformatics and Biostatistics, FDA/NCTR
+Division of Bioinformatics and Biostatistics, FDA/NCTR

-Xi Chen, Division of Bioinformatics and Biostatistics, FDA/NCTR
+Division of Bioinformatics and Biostatistics, FDA/NCTR

-Dongying Li, Division of Bioinformatics and Biostatistics, FDA/NCTR
+Division of Bioinformatics and Biostatistics, FDA/NCTR

 Breakout Session 2